michaels011235/weatherstation-server/README.md

 - change the name of the file `.env.example` to `.env` and adapt it if neccessary.
 This file contains the configuration.

-- `yarn install`
+- `npm install`

-- `yarn start-development` This runs the script `start` as defined in `package.json`.
+- `npm run start-development` This runs the script `start` as defined in `package.json`.
 This is just for testing purposes.

 If you want to run it in production mode:

-- `yarn start`.
+- `npm run start`.

 It can be read in `package.json` in the `scripts` section but for convenience and new nodejs users:
 The code will start at `/src/app.js`.

-Important: If you want to run the server on Port 80, you have to use `sudo yarn start`. `sudo` uses the `root` user to execute the command.
+Important: If you want to run the server on Port 80, you have to use `sudo npm run start`. `sudo` uses the `root` user to execute the command.
 Only `root` can access port 80.

 ### For testing the server: